quotient-im/libQuotient/CONTRIBUTING.md

-If you're new to the project (or FLOSS in general), [issues tagged as easy](https://github.com/quotient-im/libQuotient/labels/easy) are smaller tasks that may typically take 1-3 days.
+If you're new to the project (or FLOSS in general), [issues tagged as easy](https://github.com/quotient-im/libQuotient/labels/easy) are smaller tasks that don't require much knowledge about the project.
 You are welcome aboard!

 ### Pull requests and different branches recommended